 When a terrorist strikes, it seems like the entire world is upside down and confusing.
-Terrorism is a violent act committed by people who want to get attention for their cause.
+Terrorism is something very violent that is meant to hurt and scare many people.

 Acts of terrorism have occurred for many years in many places.
 For the United States, the worst attacks happened on September 11, 2001.
-In the years that followed, attacks also happened in Spain and London.
 Terrorism scares everyone because no one knows when or where it will take place.

 Right after a terrorist attack, everyone has questions they want answered and feelings they need to express.
 Lots of people suffer because of these attacks, many more than those who were injured or killed.

 So how can a person cope after something awful has happened?
 Here are some things you can do:

 - Give yourself a fear reality check.
 Thinking about terrorist attacks can make you worried about your safety and your family's safety.
 The images you see on TV make terrorist attacks seem so close by, even if you live far away from where they happened.
 Remember that the chances that a terrorist will hurt you are very, very small.